Farewe/invacost/Readme.md

     ## ...5                                      84091037        2004
     ## ...6                                      46096891        2004

-## How complete is our economic data?
+## How complete are our monetary data?

-It is impossible to evaluate the absolute degree of completeness of our InvaCost - we know that we lack data for many taxonomic groups (e.g. plants are currently underrepresented) and many places around the earth (most cost data are located in North America and Europe).
+It is impossible to evaluate the absolute degree of completeness of our InvaCost datbase - we know that we lack data for many taxonomic groups and so are data from many places around the globe (most cost data available in InvaCost are located in North America and Europe and are cost data primarily available in English and to a lesser extent in other languages).
 You have to be aware of these potential biases and remember them when interpreting data/analyses.

 There is, however, a temporal bias that we can at least evaluate.
-Indeed, we can expect that there is delay between the economic impact of an invasive species, and the time at which people will start estimating the value of the impact, and then publish it in a report or journal.
+Indeed, we can expect that there is delay between the timing at which the economic impact of an invasive species occurs, and the timing at which people will start estimating the cost of the impact, which will later be followed by publication in a report or journal.

 We can grasp an idea of this delay by looking at the difference between `Impact_year` and `Publication_year` in the expanded database,